Everest Base Camp Trek Weather in December and January

 While on the other hand, above 4000 Meters, places like Dingboche, Lobuche, Gorakshep, and Everest Base Camp will receive different weather.
 Here, days will be moderately warm, however, nights might be freezing cold and sometimes can drop below minus degree Celsius.

-Nothing to worry about, as all the lodges and tea house has heating facilities with wooden structure to protect them from excessive cold.
+Nothing to worry about, as all the lodges and tea house has heating facilities with a wooden structure to protect them from excessive cold.
 This makes the room warmer than the outer temperature.

 To experience majestic Himalayan views and fewer crowds, December and January are one of the finest times for Everest Trek, as the trail is clear with fewer trekkers, and hotels will have sufficient numbers of rooms to select the best.